-The BurnerLogix systems contain three methods of reset, by push-button located on the YB chassis/amplifier module, by keypad push-button located on the optional keypad/display module, and by a user installed normally open push-button connected from line voltage (L1) to Terminal 22.
+The BurnerLogix systems contains three methods of reset.
+These are by:

+- 1. push-button located on the YB chassis/amplifier module. - 2. keypad push-button located on the optional keypad/display module. - 3. user installed normally open push-button connected from line voltage (L1) to Terminal 22.

 Terminal 22 is a line voltage isolated input.
 Depressing and releasing the reset button is required.